greyHAIRloss

 Grey Hair Treatments

-Given the currently available options it appears that the greying process cannot be reversed.
-There is no scientific evidence that any existing medicine, diet, herb, supplement or natural product can prevent or reverse greying hair.
-Several cosmetics and pharmaceuticals giants are working on the discovery of the ultimate cure for grey hair but no satisfactory solution is commercially available yet.
-The only currently available option that delivers results is dyeing hair.
+Given the currently available treatment options, it appears that the greying process cannot be effectively reversed.
+There is no scientific evidence at the moment that any existing medicine, diet, herb, supplement or natural product can prevent or reverse greying hair.
+Several cosmetics and pharmaceuticals giants are working on discovering the ultimate cure for grey hair but no satisfactory solution is commercially available yet.
+The only current option that delivers satisfactory results is changing the colour of your existing hair.
 You can either use regular hair dyes or try progressive hair colorants.
 Unlike regular hair dyes, progressive hair colorants only affect your grey hair, changing its colour gradually and unnoticeably.
-But hair follicles will continue producing grey hair.
+But your hair follicles will continue producing white hair.
 Men usually prefer this option since it makes their hair look more natural, as they do not have to cover up all their grey.
+One interesting point about grey hair is that it is thicker and usually grows faster than normal, pigmented hair, which makes it more visible and difficult to cover.

-Nonetheless, there are some traditional anti-grey hair therapies and a couple of active substances that can be found in commercial products that claim to be helpful in treating grey hair.
-Greyhairloss.com took a closer look at the stories behind such claims and presents a brief summary.
-Please refer to the blog to read the reviews of commercial grey hair treatments.
-You are invited to rate and write a review on any commercial product examined on the blog.
+Nonetheless, there are some traditional, anti-grey hair therapies and a couple of active substances that can be found in commercial products that claim to be effective in preventing and reversing greying hair.
+In this section, we take a closer look at the stories behind such claims by analysing the anti-grey hair potential of active ingredients used in commercial cures.
+Please refer to the subsection "Commercial Grey Hair Products" for an overview of treatments and colorants available in stores around the world and visit GreyHairLoss blog for grey hair product reviews and grey hair-related articles.
+You are encouraged to rate and write a consumer review on any product examined on GreyHairLoss blog, using the "REVIEW IT" button in the horizontal navigation bar.

 FO-TI is a Chinese herb called He Shou Wu (polygonum multiflorum), marketed under the name of Fo-Ti (root).
 The literal English translation for He Shou Wu is "black haired Mr. He".
 This name refers to the legend from the 9th century A.D. of an old villager named Mr. He, who took Fo-Ti and restored his black hair, youthful appearance and vitality.
 In Chinese medicine, Fo-Ti is a longevity tonic that is used for greying hair, premature aging, weakness, vaginal discharge and erectile dysfunction.
 It is also believed to possess the ability to maximize the length of hair growth cycles.
 Fo-Ti is the main active ingredient in many overpriced grey hair products such as Shen Min, Shou Wu Pill, Shou Wu Pian, Reminex, etc (and some hair loss products, too).
-There is no clinical research available supporting the claim of its efficacy in treating grey hair and consumer product reviews are mixed at best.
-It is unthinkable that products containing Fo-Ti as their principal ingredient can reverse premature or age-related greying of hair.
-They might, though, be used successfully in certain rare, non-genetically determined, grey hair conditions.
+There is no clinical research available supporting the claim of its efficacy in treating grey hair and consumer product reviews are mixed at best, with most of the positive evidence sounding anecdotal.
+Fo-Ti should not be considered to hold the key to reversing premature or age-related greying of hair.
+It might, though, be used successfully in certain rare, non-genetically determined, grey hair conditions, as it was observed in some people to darken their overall hair but not selectively their white hair.

 PABA (para-aminobenzoic acid) is often referred to as vitamin BX or B10 and it is believed to be an anti-aging and anti-grey hair vitamin.
 Some research claims that PABA combined with folic acid helps restore hair to its original colour.